monemati/multiuav-gazebo-simulation/README.md

       </include>
     </model>
 ```
-- Open a terminal for each UAV and run the command below in each of them (4 UAV example):
+- Open a terminal for each UAV and run the commands below in each of them (4 UAV example):
 ```
 # First terminal:
 cd ~/ardupilot1/Tools/autotest